crisu83/yii-auth/README.md

 You can read more about Yii's authorization manager in the framework documentation under [Authentication and Authorization](http://www.yiiframework.com/doc/guide/1.1/en/topics.auth#role-based-access-control).

 Auth was developed to provide a modern and responsive user interface for managing user permissions in Yii projects.
-To achieve its goals it was built using my popular [Twitter Bootstrap extension](http://www.yiiframework.com/extension/bootstrap).
+To achieve its goals it was built using my popular [Twitter extension](http://www.getyiistrap.com/).

 Auth is written according to Yii's conventions and it follows the [separation of concerns](http://en.wikipedia.org/wiki/Separation_of_concerns) priciple and therefore it doesn't require you to extend from its classes.
 Instead it provides additional functionality for the authorization manager through a single behavior.